 3. Or both.

-Once you feed yourself with trust and love for the purpose of nourishment and make a commitment to accept yourself during the process- the other reasons for emotional eating will be easier to identify with and cope with.
+Once you feed yourself with trust for the purpose of nourishment and make a commitment to accept yourself during the process- the other reasons for emotional eating will be easier to identify with and cope with.
 Once you are living in a nourished body and can be counted on to feed yourself plentifully and wholesomely, the rest is a lot easier to bear.

 If you have always felt like food is your weakness, believe me when I say it is not the food.
 It is your relationship with the food.
 The fear of it only perpetuates the dysfunction.